mlcommons/ck/cm-mlops/challenge/run-mlperf@home-v3.1-gpu/run-nvidia-gpu-gpt-j-6b-ref-pytorch.md

 cd `cm find cache --tags=inference,src,_branch.master`
 ```

+Here, `backend.py` is the code implementing the gpt-j inference
+(you can also see this code in the official MLPerf inference src repo [here]( https://github.com/mlcommons/inference/blob/master/language/gpt-j/backend.py ).
-Here, `backend.py` is the code implementing the gpt-j inference.
-You can try to improve the performance of the code or to do better fine-tuning (some examples can be seen [here](https://betterprogramming.pub/fine-tuning-gpt-j-6b-on-google-colab-or-equivalent-desktop-or-server-gpu-b6dc849cb205).
+You can try to improve the performance of the code or to do better fine-tuning
+(some examples can be seen [here](https://betterprogramming.pub/fine-tuning-gpt-j-6b-on-google-colab-or-equivalent-desktop-or-server-gpu-b6dc849cb205).
 Any better performance or accuracy result will be very valuable to the community.

 After any modification, you can redo a quick performance run to see the performance difference.
 ```